bxparks/rpn83p/docs/USER_GUIDE.md

 Since `CANG` returns the *angle*, it uses the trigonometric mode (`RAD`, `DEG`) to determine the unit of that angle.
 It is currently the *only* complex function that is affected by the trigonometric mode.
-One alternative was to use the complex *display* mode (`RECT`, `PRAD`, `PDEG`) to determine the unit of `CANG`, but it was too confusing for 2 reasons: 1) When the complex number is displayed in `RECT` format, there is no obvious reason why it should pick `RAD` over
+An alternative was to use the complex *display* mode (`RECT`, `PRAD`, `PDEG`) to determine the unit of `CANG`, but it was too confusing for 2 reasons: 1) When the complex number is displayed in `RECT` format, there is no obvious reason why it should pick `RAD` over